turingschool/backend-curriculum-site/module1/lessons/problems_solutions_algorithms.md

 ## Lecture - Big-Picture Strategy

 * What is an Algorithm
+    `a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.`
 * Incremental solutions (linear)
 * Iterative solutions (spirals)
 * Building a full "slice"